 This problem should be found with seasonal furnace tune-ups, but if your heating equipment is leaking water, the humidifier may be leaking inside the heating system.
 Water leaking into your heating equipment can cause serious damage to the internal elements so it’s ideal to call your furnace service technician immediately if you think this might be your issue.

-To make sure your heating system doesn’t spring a leak and that it’s prepared to keep your home warm all winter long, call Neal Harris Service Experts Heating, Air Conditioning & Plumbing in Kansas City today.
+To make sure your heating system doesn’t spring a leak and that it’s prepared to keep your home warm all winter long, call Neal Harris Service Experts in Kansas City today.
 Our fall promotion is going on until November 25th and you can save on a fall tune-up or qualifying HVAC systems.